-The right-side graphic illustrates the relationship between the hold and lookup delay and the qdl (i.e. query deadline) value.
-Initially, a client makes a fileoriented request (e.g.

-open, stat, etc).
+The left-side graphic illustrates the relationship between the hold and lookup delay and the qdl (i.e. query deadline) value.
+Initially, a client makes a file-oriented request (e.g. open, stat, etc).
 If no cached information exists about the file the cmsd sets a query deadline qdl seconds into the future and issues a file existence query to its subscribers.
 The deadline establishes the time at which if no positive response is received the file is deemed not to exist.
-It then places the client request in a special internal state for hold milliseconds with the expectation of getting a positive response is received within the hold period, the client is asked to wait lookup seconds and try again.
+It then places the client request in a special internal state for hold milliseconds with the expectation of getting a positive response which would direct the client to the correct server.
+If no positive response is received within the hold period, the client is asked to wait lookup seconds and try again.
 The client retries after the delay.
 If no response regarding the file has yet been received and the query deadline has not passed the client is once again told to wait lookup seconds and retry.
 The graphic shows that the deadline passes at some point during the third lookup delay.
 So, when the client retries the third time, the client is immediately told that the file does not exist.